Plestiodon ochoterenae

-Plestiodon ochoterenae, the Guerreran skink, is a species of skink.
-It is endemic to the Sierra Madre del Sur in Guerrero, Mexico.
-It is named after Isaac Ochoterena.
+Plestiodon ochoterenae, also commonly known as the Guerreran skink and el eslaboncillo de Guerrero in Mexican Spanish, is a species of lizard in the subfamily Scincinae of the family Scincidae.
+The species is endemic to the Sierra Madre del Sur in Guerrero, Mexico.

+Etymology

+Plestiodon ochoterenae is named after Mexican biologist Isaac Ochoterena Mendieta (1885–1950).

+Taxonomy

-A 2021 study determined that it is most closely related to Plestiodon longiartus.
+A 2021 study determined that Plestiodon ochoterenae is most closely related to Plestiodon longiartus.

+Habitat

+The preferred natural habitat of Plestiodon ochoterenae is forest.